Social Security Embraces DiversityReading Time: 2 Minutes

 Ramadan, which begins on June 6 this year, is the ninth month of the Islamic calendar and is observed by Muslims as a month of fasting to commemorate the first revelation of the Quran.
 This is only one of many different religious celebrations that will take place in America, as we are one of the most diverse countries on the Earth.
 This is what makes us special — this is what makes us strong.

-When you open a my Social Security account, we protect your information by using strict identity verification and security features.
+When you open a personal my Social Security account, we protect your information by using strict identity verification and security features.
 The application process has built-in features to detect fraud and confirm your identity.

 In certain cases, security experts at Social Security will contact you to ensure it is a legitimate application.
 We only issue a replacement card if there’s no suspicion of fraud and only mail it to a verified address.